kentaguilar/RapidORM/README.md

 **Makes communicating with your chosen database more object oriented.**

 As of the moment, this technology supports MSSQL and MYSQL.
-Support for more database is targeted.